marvinbernhardt/dos-calc/README.md

 - CBLAS (openblas can be problematic in combination with OPENMP)

-- LAPACKE (Do not use 3.9! there is a [bug that causes wrong eigenvectors](https://github.com/Reference-LAPACK/lapack/issues/379).
-3.8 is fine.)
+- LAPACKE (Do not use 3.9.0! there is a [bug that causes wrong eigenvectors](https://github.com/Reference-LAPACK/lapack/issues/379).
+3.8, 3.9.1 are fine.)

 - FFTW